Hub, Mississippi

 Hub is an unincorporated community in Marion County, Mississippi, United States.

 South of Hub is the Lower Little Creek, a tributary of the Pearl River.

 Hub was never incorporated, and had a post office from 1899 to 1954.

 A shortline logging railroad, constructed by Camp & Hinton Brothers in the 1880s, began in Hub and extended several miles south.
 The Gulf and Ship Island Railroad, a mainline railroad, was built through Hub in 1899.

+Hub once had two operating sawmills and had a population of 25 in 1900.

+In 1945, Humble Oil discovered the Hub Field.
+It eventually produced 350 billion cubic feet of natural gas and eight million barrels of oil.
+The California Oil Company and the Pan American Petroleum Corporation also operated wells in the Hub Field.